-Here $\epsilon_A$ and $\epsilon$ are the systematic fractional error in $A$ and $\sigma$ respectively, while remaining are statistical error.
+Here $\epsilon_A$ and $\epsilon$ are the systematic fractional errors in $A$ and $\sigma$, respectively, while remaining one are statistical errors.

-For numerical calculations, we choose ILC running at c.m. energy $\sqrt{\hat{s}}=500$ GeV and integrated luminosity $L=100$ fb$^{-1}$.
-We use $\epsilon_A=\epsilon=0$ for most of our analysis however we do discuss the impact of systematic error on our results.
-With this choice the sensitivity of all the polarization asymmetries, Eq.~(\ref{eq:asymmetry_extraction_formulae}), and the cross section has been calculated varying one parameter at a time.
-These sensitivities are shown in Fig.~\ref{fig:one_parameter_sensitivity_zz} and Fig.~\ref{fig:one_parameter_sensitivity_za} for the $ZZ$ and $Z\gamma$ processes, respectively, for each observable.
-In $e^+e^-\to Z\gamma$ process we have taken cut-off on polar angle, $10^\circ \le\theta_\gamma\le170^\circ$ to keep way from the beam pipe.
-For these limits the analytical expressions, shown in~\ref{appendix:Expresson_observables} , are used.
+For numerical calculations, we choose ILC running at c.m. energy $\sqrt{\hat{s}}=500$ GeV and integrated luminosity ${\cal L}=100$ fb$^{-1}$.
+We use $\epsilon_A=\epsilon=0$ for most of our analysis, however, we do discuss the impact of systematic errors on our results.
+With this choice the sensitivity of all the polarization asymmetries, Eq.~(\ref{eq:asymmetry_extraction_formulae}), and the cross section have been calculated varying one parameter at a time.
+These sensitivities are shown in Figs.~\ref{fig:one_parameter_sensitivity_zz} and~\ref{fig:one_parameter_sensitivity_za} for the $ZZ$ and $Z\gamma$ processes, respectively, for each observable.
+In the $e^+e^-\to Z\gamma$ process we have taken a cut-off on the polar angle, $10^\circ \le\theta_\gamma\le170^\circ$ to keep away from the beam pipe.
+For these limits the analytical expressions shown in~\ref{appendix:Expresson_observables} are used.

 We see that in the $ZZ$ process the tightest constraint on $f_4^\gamma$ at $1\sigma$ level comes from the asymmetry $A_{y}$ owing to its linear and strong dependence on the coupling.
-For $f_5^\gamma$, both $A_x$ and the cross-section $\sigma_{ZZ}$, give comparable limits at $1\sigma$ but $\sigma_{ZZ}$ gives tighter limit at higher values of sensitivity.
-This is because the quadratic term in the $\sigma_{ZZ}$ comes with higher power of energy/momenta and hence a larger sensitivity.
+For $f_5^\gamma$, both $A_x$ and the cross section $\sigma_{ZZ}$, give comparable limits at $1\sigma$ but $\sigma_{ZZ}$ gives a tighter limit at higher values of sensitivity.
+This is because the quadratic term in $\sigma_{ZZ}$ comes with higher power of energy/momenta and hence a larger sensitivity.
 Similarly, the strongest limit on $f_4^Z$ and $f_5^Z$ as well comes from $\sigma_{ZZ}$.
-Though the cross-section gives the tightest constrain on most of the coupling in $ZZ$ process, our polarization asymmetries also provide comparable limits.
-Another noticeable fact is that $\sigma_{ZZ}$ has linear as well as quadratic dependence on $f_5^Z$ and the sensitivity curve is symmetric about a point larger than zero.
-Thus, when we do a parameter estimation exercise, we will always have a bias towards a $+$ve value of $f_5^Z$.
-The same is the case with the coupling $f_5^\gamma$ as well, but the strength of the linear term is small and the sensitivity plot with $\sigma_{ZZ}$ looks almost symmetric about $f_5^\gamma=0$.
+Though the cross section gives the tightest constrain on most of the coupling in $ZZ$ process, our polarization asymmetries also provide comparable limits.
+Another noticeable fact is that $\sigma_{ZZ}$ has a linear as well as quadratic dependence on $f_5^Z$ and the sensitivity curve is symmetric about a point larger than zero.
+Thus, when we do a parameter estimation exercise, we will always have a bias toward a positive value of $f_5^Z$.
+The same is the case with the coupling $f_5^\gamma$ , but the strength of the linear term is small and the sensitivity plot with $\sigma_{ZZ}$ looks almost symmetric about $f_5^\gamma=0$.